-German antitrust case against Audible, Apple dropped

-Germany’s antitrust agency says it’s dropping its investigation of Amazon subsidiary Audible and Apple after the two companies agreed to end exclusivity deals for audiobook supply and distribution.

-The Federal Cartel Office said Thursday the companies earlier this month terminated a deal that gave Audible exclusive rights to sell digital audiobooks on Apple’s iTunes, and obliged Audible not to offer its products elsewhere.
+EU antitrust regulators welcome Amazon, Apple audiobook deal

+The publishers and booksellers said more than 90 per cent of all downloads of audio books in Germany were made via the Audible or Amazon sites, or via the iTunes store, which was exclusively supplied by Audible.

+“With the deletion of the exclusivity agreement Apple will now have the opportunity to purchase digital audiobooks from other suppliers,” Andreas Mundt, president of the German cartel office, said in a statement.

-Cartel office head Andreas Mundt says the termination of the agreement “will enable a wider range of offer and lower prices for consumers.”
+“This will enable a wider range of offer and lower prices for consumers,” he added.Report Typo/Error

-The German Publishers and Booksellers Association had complained to both the cartel office and the European Commission.

-The Commission says ending the agreement “will allow for further competition in a fast growing and innovative market and allow European consumers broader access to downloadable audiobooks.”Report Typo/Error

 - Amazon.com Inc$807.480.00(0.00%)